Life & AD/HD Coaching

 WHAT IS COACHING?

 Coaching is as a partnership with a student that increases self-awareness and encourages goal directed behaviors to maximize the student’s personal potential.
 SALT Center coaching serves the whole student, which means the partnership between the coach and the student is designed around student’s needs, strengths and challenges.
-Although the SALT Center is a comprehensive academic support program AD/HD and life coaching is a stand-alone service to enhance student success.
+Although the SALT Center is a comprehensive academic support program, AD/HD and life coaching is a separate, stand-alone service for UA students not currently enrolled in the comprehensive program.
 The coaching relationship includes:

 |PARTNERSHIP||Coaching is a partnership with the student that focuses on personal growth|